telerik/reporting-docs/designing-reports/report-structure/cross-section-item.md

 The properties that define the appearance of the Cross-section item are listed below:

 * __Type__  - this property defines the type graphical primitive rendered by the cross-section item.
-It can be *Line*  or *Rectangle* .
-The default value is *Line* .
+It can be *Line*  or *Rectangle*.
+The default value is *Line*.

 * __Position__  - this property defines whether the cross-section item will be rendered under the rest of the report items or on top of them.
-It can be set to *Behind*  or *Front* .
-The default value is *Behind* .
+It can be set to *Behind*  or *Front*.
+The default value is *Behind*.

-The  [Location](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Location)  and            [Size](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Size)  properties are calculated based on the           *BeginSection* , *BeginMargin* , *EndSection*  and *EndMargin*  properties.
-Changing the values of the  [Location](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Location) - or            [Size](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Size) -related property like            [Top](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Top) ,            [Left](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Left) ,            [Width](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Width)  or            [Height](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Height)  will recalculate the values of           *BeginSection* , *BeginMargin* , *EndSection*  and *EndMargin*  properties.
+The  [Location](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Location)  and            [Size](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Size)  properties are calculated based on the           *BeginSection*, *BeginMargin*, *EndSection*  and *EndMargin*  properties.
+Changing the values of the  [Location](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Location) - or            [Size](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Size) -related property like            [Top](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Top),            [Left](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Left),            [Width](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Width)  or            [Height](/reporting/api/Telerik.Reporting.ReportItem#Telerik_Reporting_ReportItem_Height)  will recalculate the values of           *BeginSection*, *BeginMargin*, *EndSection*  and *EndMargin*  properties.

-In most scenarios the *Begin-*  and *End*  sections would have matching types and hierarchy levels, i.e.            *ReportHeader - ReportFooter, GroupHeader - GroupFooter* .
+In most scenarios the *Begin-*  and *End*  sections would have matching types and hierarchy levels, i.e.            *ReportHeader - ReportFooter, GroupHeader - GroupFooter*.
 Choosing mismatching sections can produce unexpected rendering results.

 ## Instantiation and Design-Time Support

 Since the Cross-section item can refer to more than one report sections, its parent is the  [Report](/reporting/api/Telerik.Reporting.Report)  item.
 Hence the Cross-section item can be dragged from the designer's toolbox onto the designer surface without selecting any report section first.
 When the Cross-section item is moved or resized on the report designer surface, its Begin- and End-related properties are automatically calculated based on its current location and size and displayed in the Properties window.

 Selecting a Cross-section item can be done through the [Report Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/report-explorer%}) tool window or by clicking on the graphical primitive the item displays.
-If its *Type*  is set to __Line__ , the item's selectable area is on both sides of the displayed vertical line and spans to at least 6 pixels.
-If the item's *Type*  is set to __Rectangle__ , the selectable area can be any of its sides, again spanning to at least 6 pixels.
+If its *Type*  is set to __Line__, the item's selectable area is on both sides of the displayed vertical line and spans to at least 6 pixels.
+If the item's *Type*  is set to __Rectangle__, the selectable area can be any of its sides, again spanning to at least 6 pixels.

 > The Cross-section item has complete design-time support in Standalone Report Designer and Visual Studio Report Designer.
 The Web Report Designer currently provides basic designing capabilities and some of the properties of the Cross-section item cannot be edited through the dedicated property editors.